 3. Sunnydaze Crossweave Outdoor Fire Pit – 36 Inch Large Firepit

-• Great for large gatherings: This large fire pit is great for gathering friends and family for a bonfire in the yard or on the patio.
+- GREAT FOR LARGE GATHERINGS: This wood fire pit for outside is great for comfortably gathering 6-8 friends and family around for a bonfire in the yard or on the patio.
 This fire pit measures 36" in diameter x 24" H overall.
-The fire bowl measures 31" in diameter x 11" H. This crossweave fire pit is 16" H without the spark screen and weighs 29 lbs.
+The fire bowl measures 31" in diameter x 11" H. This patio fire pit is 16" H without the spark screen and weighs 29 lbs.

-• Durable, rust-resistant design: This heavy-duty fire pit is made from durable 1.7-millimeter gauge steel.
-Finished with black high-temperature paint, this fire pit is made for long-lasting use and resistance to rust.
-The portable function allows this fireplace to be moved anywhere.
-This fire pit also features a decorative crossweave pattern that complements any outdoor decor style.
+- DURABLE, RUST-RESISTANT DESIGN: This heavy-duty fire pit is made from durable steel and finished with black high-temperature paint for long-lasting use and resistance to rust.
+The outer ring allows this portable fire pit to be moved anywhere.
+It also features a decorative crossweave pattern that complements any outdoor decor style.

-• Easy assembly and maintenance: Quick and easy assembly allows this metal fire pit to be set up in no time.
+- EASY ASSEMBLY AND MAINTENANCE: Quick and easy assembly allows this bonfire fire pit to be set up in no time.
 Simply attach the three legs and outer rim and it's ready to create cozy memories in the backyard or while camping.

 This large fire pit has a beautiful cross-weave design and a built-in wood grate for increased air circulation to keep the fire burning hotter and longer.
 This is a complete set at an affordable price and comes with a fire poker, spark guard for additional safety around the fire, and a weather cover to protect your fire pit when it’s not in use.